Drone Detection in Restricted Airspace

 The Problem

-That gap is what creates space for alternative approaches.
+That gap is what makes room for something different.

 The Approach